-The ARM designation is administered by the Insurance Institute of America (The Institutes).
+The ARM designation is administered by the The Institutes.
 The ARM requires completion of three courses and exams which cover risk assessment, risk control and risk financing.
 Those focusing on risk management of public entities may want to consider obtaining the ARM-P, which involves completing one additional course.
 Most recently, The Institutes introduced an ARM-E, which covers enterprise-risk management theories and practices.
 As with the ARM-P, this designation requires completing one additional course.

 Certified Insurance Counselors (CIC)

 The CIC designation is offered by The National Alliance for Insurance Education and Research and requires the completion of five courses and exams covering the following topics: personal lines, commercial casualty, commercial property, life and health and agency management.

 The CLU designation is managed by the American College.
 This designation requires the completion of eight courses and exams, five core courses plus three electives.
 The core courses cover basic insurance planning, individual life insurance, life insurance law, estate planning and planning for business owners and professionals.
 The elective courses include such topics as individual health insurance, group benefits, retirement needs, investments, and advanced financial planning and estate planning.